 Reports suggest the Italian champions have reduced their asking price, but Chelsea won’t move again due to the form of Marcos Alonso.
-United are in much desperate need for a left-back and could agree a deal in January.
+United are in desperate need for a left-back and could agree to a deal in the summer.

 Should Premier League clubs sign Alex Sandro?

 Of the two Premier League sides most strongly linked with a move for Sandro, Manchester United and Chelsea, it is definitely the Red Devils who are most in need of a player of his profile and calibre.

 Unless Conte decides to part ways with Marcos Alonso, the Premier League champions have depth and quality in the left-back area.